 }Restart Claude Desktop after updating the configuration.

-You can add the Vale MCP server to VS Code in two ways:
+You can also add the Vale MCP server to VS Code manually:

 - Open the Command Palette: Press